Tom Clancy's Ghost Recon (2001 video game): Gameplay

 The player also unlocks "specialists" from NATO or allied countries by completing extra mission objectives.
 The specialists are more experienced than the Ghosts and have more Combat Points, making them an essential part of the team.
 They are also equipped with weapons not available to standard soldiers.
 Two specialists are armed with the Objective Individual Combat Weapon, as part of field tests and implementation of the U.S. Army's Land Warrior program.
 The specialist corps includes three women, who are the only female combatants in the game.

 The game is played entirely from the first-person perspective.
 A heads-up display relays information such as the name of the soldier the player is controlling, the soldier's assigned fireteam, weapon and ammo counter, a threat indicator, the targeting reticule, health status, and a stance indicator (to show whether the character is standing, crouched, or prone).

+Players will engage most often with either rebel militia, or Russian foot soldiers, who have varying levels of body armor, some being capable of stopping most small-arms fire, and varying levels of accuracy and reactions to the player.
+Occasionally the player will come face-to-face with armored threats, such as cargo trucks, or civilian trucks with mounted machine guns, and APC's, but the player may also encounter tanks, which requires the M136 recoilless anti-tank rifle in order to destroy.
+Soldiers are very mobile and adaptive, using cover, going prone, providing suppressive fire, and flanking and sneaking up on the player.
+Enemy visibility is based on weather conditions as well as the level of light available.
+Vehicles follow strict movement options.

 Bullets will not penetrate most objects, but they will break glass and deflate tires.
 Explosives or heavy gunfire can be used to destroy wooden doors, and (in the case of explosives) potentially kill anyone within the blast radius on the other side.
 Depending on a target's armor, it is generally possible to neutralize a threat with one or two well-placed shots.